Colourings of Uniform Group Divisible Designs and Maximum Packings: Weak Colouring

 \begin{proof} By Lemma~\ref{lm:D-1D}, $\chi({\cal D}_y) = 2$ or $3$.
 However, ${\cal D}_y$ is a $3$-GDD of type $2^{(v-1)/2}$; hence, since $v> 9$, by Corollary~\ref{Cor-2chr3GDD}, $\chi({\cal D}_y) > 2$. \end{proof}

 Observe that Theorem~\ref{Cor-ThreeChromaticSTS} is not informative regarding $2$-uniform GDDs constructed from STSs that have chromatic number 4 or more.
 To consider how such GDDs might behave, we examine known examples of $4$-chromatic STSs.
-Haddad~\cite{Haddad1999} documented the blocks of $4$-chromatic STS$(v)$ for $v \in \{21, 39\}$ and de~Brandes, Phelps and R\"odl~\cite{deBPR1982} documented the blocks of $4$-chromatic STS$(v)$ for $v \in \{25,27,33,37\}$.
-We will denote this set of six $4$-chromatic STS$(v)$ by ${\collection}$ (we discuss these designs further in Section~\ref{Sec:Monogroup}).
+Haddad~\cite{Haddad1999} documented the blocks of two $4$-chromatic STS$(v)$ having $v \in \{21, 39\}$ and de~Brandes, Phelps and R\"odl~\cite{deBPR1982} documented the blocks of four $4$-chromatic STS$(v)$ having $v \in \{25,27,33,37\}$.
+We will denote this set of six $4$-chromatic STS$(v)$ by ${\collection}$ (we discuss some of these designs further in Section~\ref{Sec:Monogroup}; also see the Appendix at the end of this paper).
 For each STS ${\cal D}$ in ${\collection}$ and each point $y$ we analysed the resulting $2$-uniform $3$-GDD, ${\cal D}_y$.
 For orders $v \in \{37,39\}$ each $3$-GDD, ${\cal D}_y$, was found to be $4$-chromatic, and so each colour class of any $4$-colouring of the STS ${\cal D}$ must have at least two points.
 However, for orders $v \in \{21,25,27,33\}$ each of the $3$-GDDs, ${\cal D}_y$, was found to be $3$-chromatic, indicating that there do exist $4$-chromatic STSs ({i.e.}, $3$-GDDs of type $1^v$) for which it is possible to find a $4$-colouring exhibiting a colour class of size 1.

 We also investigated the STSs in ${\collection}$ with respect to the bounds given in Theorem~\ref{thm:parallel}.
 Four of the $4$-chromatic STSs listed in the collection ${\collection}$ have parallel classes, namely those of order 21, 27, 33 and 39.
 The STS$(21)$ has 130 distinct parallel classes; we confirmed that converting the blocks of any of these parallel classes into groups results in a $3$-chromatic $3$-GDD.
 For the $4$-chromatic STSs of order $v \in \{27,33,39\}$ in ${\collection}$ we similarly analysed the effect of converting a single parallel class into groups.
 The STS$(27)$ has 625 parallel classes, and each of the resulting $3$-uniform $3$-GDDs is $3$-chromatic.
 The STS$(33)$ has 18146 parallel classes, 15261 of which yield $3$-chromatic $3$-GDDs and 2885 yield $4$-chromatic $3$-GDDs.
 For the STS$(39)$, there are 1075152 parallel classes; only 795 of the corresponding $3$-GDDs are $3$-chromatic while the other 1074357 are $4$-chromatic.